 Brothers Connor (Sean Patrick Flanery) and Murphy MacManus (Norman Reedus) go on a vigilante binge in Boston, brutally taking out anyone they deem a bad guy following what they perceive to be a calling from God himself.
 They’re investigated by an FBI agent (Willem Dafoe), who is tempted to let the two keep doing the Lord’s work.

-Triple Frontier is a new Netflix film coming to the streaming service on March 13.
+Triple Frontier is a new-ish Netflix film that came to the streaming service in March.
 An ensemble cast — Ben Affleck, Oscar Isaac, Pedro Pascal, Charlie Hunnam, and Garrett Hedlund — stars as a crew of ex-military Americans who plan on robbing a known cartel member and setting themselves up with the retirement funds their jobs did not provide.